Scientific: Platanus wrightii (sometimes referred to as

 Form & Character: Arizona sycamore is an upright, rugged shade tree that is stiff and informal, lacking symmetry.

-Flowers & fruits: Dioecious flowers in April-May after leafing out in the spring, thus flowers are born under the foliar canopy and are as a landscape amenity, inconspicuous.
-Fruits significant, heads smooth and mostly stalked (P. racemosa has bristled fruit heads without stalks).
+Flowers & Fruits: Monoecious, imperfect male and female flowers in small, reddish clusters in axillary meristems during April and May just after new foliage emergence in the spring, thus flowers are born under the foliar canopy and are not a landscape amenity, inconspicuous.
+Fruits significant, smooth stalks with 2 to 4 rounded tan fuzzy fruits, 1 to 1.5 inches in diameter, seed wind dispersed during winter (in contrast, Platanus racemosa has bristled fruit heads without stalks).

 Temperature: Tolerant of all but the most extreme heat associated with expansive impervious surface covers and buildings.

 Light: Full sun

 Watering: Arizona sycamore is an obligate phreatophyte that needs at least access to ground water in its native habitat to thrive, thus we consider it to be a mesic landscape tree that does best in Phoenix with regular applications of supplemental irrigation.